Julien-Cohen/CoqTLTactics/README.md

     * `theorems/` - Structural properties proven on this transformation.
   * `Class2Relational_TUPLES` - variation of Class to Relational, with more complex patterns in rules.

-* `libs/` - an importer that translates ECore metamodels into Coq.
-(The sources of the importer are in the [coqtl-model-import](https://github.com/atlanmod/coqtl-model-import) repository.)

 ## Installation